 American soprano Kearstin Piper Brown is delighted to begin her season with a return to Opera in Williamsburg as Musetta in La Bohème.
 She also headlined First Inversion's Holding on Through Song IV and made her PBS Great Performances debut in Lynn Nottage and Ricky Ian Gordon’s Intimate Apparel opera at the Lincoln Center Theater.
 Kearstin performed at the reopening of the Hochstein Performance Hall in Rochester, will make her debut with Santa Fe Opera in the world premiere of This Little Light of Mine, and debut with the Binghamton Community Orchestra.
 Later, Kearstin will make her Carnegie Hall debut singing the music of J.S.
-Bach and Margaret Bonds with the St. Cecelia Chorus of New York, and debut with the National Philharmonic Orchestra in Handel's Messiah.
-Future engagements include a concert with the Rochester Philharmonic Orchestra, a recital at the Third Presbyterian Church in Rochester, and a debut with Opera Parellèle in The Shining.
+Bach and Margaret Bonds with the Cecilia Chorus of New York, and debut with the National Philharmonic Orchestra in Handel's Messiah.
+Future engagements include a concert with the Rochester Philharmonic Orchestra, a recital at the Third Presbyterian Church in Rochester, a world premiere at the Lyric Opera of Chicago, and a debut with Opera Parellèle in The Shining.

 Earlier, Ms. Brown made her San Francisco Opera stage debut in It's a Wonderful Life by Jake Heggie and Gene Sheer.
 Other operatic highlights of Ms. Brown's career include Musetta with Dayton Opera, Euridice in Gluck's Orfeus with Opera Memphis, Violetta with Utah Lyric Opera, Micaëla with Arbor Opera Theater, and Clara in Porgy and Bess at the Teatro di San Carlo.
 She portrayed the role of Mrs. McDowell in the world premiere of Rise for Freedom: The John P. Parker Story by Adolphus Hailstork with Cincinnati Opera and sang with the Center for Contemporary Opera as Epiphany Proudfoot in the world premiere of Mark Scearse's Falling Angel.
 Ms. Brown also began work on Glenn McClure's new piece, Promised Land: An Adirondack Folk Opera.